nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### History (La Storia), Elsa Morante

+★★★★☆

+The story of a small, humble, and desperate Roman family forced to face the great historical events of the advent of totalitarianism in Italy and Europe, World War II, and its consequences.
+One of the best-selling books of all time in Italy, it still sells very well today, and for good reason.
+It sparked great controversy and envy when it was released, but time has proven it right.

+### Voices in the Evening (Le voci della sera), Natalia Ginzburg

+★★★☆☆

+Audiobook.
+The story of the seemingly dull and claustrophobic life in a small town in the Piedmont province during and after World War II.
+Charming short work, with some rich and interesting characters.

+### S., Gipi

+★★★☆☆

+S. is short for Sergio, the name of the author's father, who recently passed away.
+The book is a collection of autobiographical memories and stories set in Tuscany between 1943 and roughly the end of the century.
+It's beautiful, but it didn't engage me as much as I thought it would.
+I appreciated the fact that it didn't hide some of the weaknesses of the parental figure.

 ### Le valli della memoria, Pietro Scarnera

 ★★☆☆☆